 Provider fraud or abuse in a Medicare Advantage Plan or a Medicare drug plan (including a fraudulent claim)

 - The name of the provider that you’re reporting, along with any identifying information you may have.

 - The service or item you’re questioning and when you supposedly got it.

 - The amount that Medicare approved and paid.

 - The date on your Medicare Summary Notice , health or drug plan's Explanation of Benefits, or claim.

-Identity theft is a serious crime that happens when someone uses your personal information without your consent to commit Medicare fraud or other crimes.
-Use the following tips to protect yourself from becoming an identity theft victim.
+Medical identity theft is a serious crime that happens when someone uses your personal information without your consent to commit Medicare fraud or other crimes.
+Use the following tips to protect yourself from becoming a victim.